 My Husband and I were Disney fans before we had kids, making 3 trips to Orlando as a couple before our boys came along.
 So, from the first moment I discovered I was pregnant with number 1, I couldn’t wait to take him on his first Walt Disney World Holiday and watch him experience and love all the things I enjoyed about Disney.
 After Number 1’s second trip (and Number 2’s first), I realised that each and every trip we book as a family will bring excitement about all the new things my boys will be able to experience as they grow and age each time we go back.
 I love the fact that I’m going to be able to watch them grow and mark their passage through our Disney Holidays!
-Here are the 5 things I’m most excited about watching them experience in the coming years;
+Here are the 5 things I can’t wait to watch them experience in the coming years;

 An incredible experience for Guests 3 and up, our eldest experienced this for the first time on our last trip, and it was worth every penny watching the excitement and enjoyment he got from it.
 I can’t wait to go back in years to come, when both boys are over 3 and are able to do and share this experience together.
 (Note: we aren’t doing this when we go back in 2016, as it seems very unfair to let a 4 year old go and tell a 2 year old they’re too young; particularly a 2 year old who wants to be just like his big brother!)

 A rite of passage for many, I know all things Star Wars and Superhero looms close on the horizon for our home.
 I’m looking forward to watching them grow out of their toddler years and into this.
 And I also can’t wait for them to be able to enjoy Hollywood Studios Jedi Training Academy, and really unique experience for any Star Wars Fan.
 Guests age 4 and up can participate in the live show (if you register interest early enough) and I can’t imagine the thrill my boys will get being able to get up on stage and be trained by a Jedi Master!